RockMinsk/webdriver-manager-chrome-updates/README.md

-Webdriver Manager fork wiht updates for ChromeDriver version 115 and higher
+Webdriver Manager fork with updates for ChromeDriver version 115 and higher
 =================

 **Notes:**